 In this context, AI dispatch prioritisation tools can assist dispatchers in making the correct decision.
 Leveraging historical data and assessing various incident variables, the technology provides statistical guidance on categorising calls and flags those calls it believes are miscategorised.
 Rather than automating dispatch, these solutions augment and support human dispatchers, assisting them in decision-making and ensuring the human element retains the final say over dispatch.

 AI-assisted dispatch technology has the potential to drastically improve dispatch accuracy, enabling organisations to make better use of their resources.
-To learn more about the technology, take a look at our article on the role Omda has played in developing a pioneering dispatch solution alongside Valencia Emergency Medical Service (EMS) and experts at the Technical University of Valencia.
+To learn more about this emergency response technology, take a look at our article on the role Omda has played in developing a pioneering dispatch solution alongside Valencia Emergency Medical Service (EMS) and experts at the Technical University of Valencia.

 4. Case analysis tools